Skip to main content Skip to main navigation Skip to search

 Frequently Asked Questions

-I have been locked out of ADI from entering the incorrect password – what do I do now?
+I have been locked out of ADI for entering the incorrect password – what do I do now?

 Can a third-party treatment provider gain access to my airlines ADI information portal?

-What are some of the security measures that is taken into consideration to gain access to ADI?
+What are some of the security measures that in place to gain access to ADI?

 1. A proper business email address should include your airline, aircraft operator or third-party treatment provider domain name.

-3. Endorsement required from an airline administrator for each specific airline you have applied to gain access.
+4. Endorsement is required from an Airline Administrator for each specific airline you have applied to gain access.

-4. Approval required from an ADI administrator to complete the security measures in place for access to the ADI.
+5. Approval is required from an ADI Administrator to complete the security measures in place for access to the ADI.

 What happens if I do not update ADI?

-Why can an airline administrator only have access to one airline within ADI?
+Why does an Airline Administrator only have access to one airline within ADI?

-The main role of an airline administrator is to manage external user accounts and authenticate user access to the ADI for your airline of employment.
-Access to the ADI information portal for your airline will be available for the same functions as an airline user.
+The main role of an Airline Administrator is to manage user accounts and authenticate user access to the ADI for your airline of employment.
+An individual can only be the Administrator for one airline, although an airline might have multiple administrators.

 I need assistance with how to use ADI or disinsection, who can I contact?